gilzim/fibn/README.md

 ```bash
 python run_model.py --program_generator <model checkpoint> --execution_engine <model checkpoint>
 ```
-When both checkpoints are the same.
+When both checkpoint paths are the same.

-By default, the command runs on [this CLEVR image](https://github.com/gilzim/film/blob/CBN_layers/img/CLEVR_val_000017.png), but you may modify which image to use via command line flag to test on any CLEVR image.
+By default, the command runs on [this CLEVR image](https://github.com/gilzim/fibn/blob/master/img/CLEVR_val_000017.png), but you may modify which image to use via command line flag to test on any CLEVR image.

 We added the script run_model_fibn.sh which runs on a batch of 3000 samples.
 It returns the accuracy of the model and saves different gammas & bettas distributions in img/stats.